NCSW Chairperson Stresses To Address Domestic Violence Issue - UrduPoint

 NCSW Chairperson Stresses To Address Domestic Violence Issue

-Chairperson for National Commission on Status of Women (NCSW) Khawar Mumtaz Thursday said violence against girls and women continues to be a pressing issue that needs to be addressed on a global scale

-ISLAMABAD, (UrduPoint / Pakistan Point News - 28th Nov, 2019 ) :Chairperson for National Commission on Status of Women (NCSW) Khawar Mumtaz Thursday said violence against girls and women continues to be a pressing issue that needs to be addressed on a global scale.
-Talking to APP, the chairperson said we need to remind ourselves that the promotion and protection of women and girl under human rights should be important.
-She said there is need to educate masses to completely eradicate domestic violence in the society.
-She said that the domestic violence cases reported were mostly found in illiterate community or in social cohorts bearing lack of resources.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 1st Dec, 2019 ) :Chairperson, National Commission on Status of Women (NCSW) Khawar Mumtaz said violence against girls and women continues to be a pressing issue that needed to be addressed on a global scale.
+Talking to APP, the chairperson said they need to remind ourselves that the promotion and protection of women and girl under human rights should be important.
+She said there is need to educate masses to completely eradicate domestic violence in the society. .
+She said the majority of domestic were mostly reported from illiterate community or in social cohorts bearing lack of resources.

 Khawar maintained, "This is very unfortunate in our society that people think domestic violence as their family concern.
-It has now been inevitable to create awareness among the people for realizing domestic violence as a social evil which must be ended."
-She underscored that weak or no availability of laws for domestic violence was leading to a scary rise in domestic violence.
+It has now been inevitable to create awareness among the people for realizing domestic violence as a social evil which must be ended.

 She urged that it was also the responsibility of media to play vigorous role in the sense of awareness campaigns to save women from any kind of harm and violence.

-She appreciated the efforts of the Ministry of Human rights for starting a helpline 1099 to report or take help for domestic violence, adding that these kinds of steps will help to eradicate domestic violence and need of more steps to curb this menace.
+She appreciated the efforts of the Ministry of Human rights for starting a helpline 1099 to report or take help for victims of domestic violence, adding that these kinds of steps would help eradicate it while urging need of more steps to curb this menace.